neutrons/Shiver/README.md

 ```
 Or

-To set pre-commit hook before each git commit
+To set the pre-commit hook before each git commit
 ```bash
 pre-commit install
 ```